codyngpriest/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 # This is a function that encodes a string into 1337.
 8. rot13
 # This is a function that encodes a string using rot13.
+9. Numbers have life; they're not just symbols on paper
+# This is a function that prints an integer.